v8/v8.dev/src/blog/understanding-ecma-part-1.md

 Let's start with something that looks familiar.
 The spec uses values such as `undefined`, `true`, and `false`, which we already know from JavaScript.
 They all are **language values**, values of **language types** which the spec also defines.

 The spec also uses language values internally, for example, an internal data type might contain a field whose possible values are `true` and `false`.
-However, JavaScript engines typically don't use language values internally.
-For example, if the JavaScript engine is written in C++, it would typically use the C++ `true` and `false` (and not its internal representations of the JavaScript `true` and `false`) in its internal data types.
+In contrast, JavaScript engines don't typically use language values internally.
+For example, if the JavaScript engine is written in C++, it would typically use the C++ `true` and `false` (and not its internal representations of the JavaScript `true` and `false`).

 [Spec: ECMAScript language types](https://tc39.es/ecma262/#sec-ecmascript-language-types)